FengheTan9/Multi-Level-Global-Context-Cross-Consistency/README.md

 - Generate Stage:

-  You can follow this [work]([mueller-franzes/medfusion: Implementation of Medfusion - A latent diffusion model for medical image synthesis. (github.com)](https://github.com/mueller-franzes/medfusion))
+  You can follow this [work](https://github.com/mueller-franzes/medfusion).

 - Semi-supervised Learning Stage: